 - Add the dry ingredients and beat until incorporated scraping the sides of the bowl with a spatula as necessary.

-- Lastly add the buttermilk and mix in.
+- Lastly add the milk mixture and mix in.
 Scrape the sides of the bowl and mix one more time.

 - Scoop the batter into the muffin tins only ⅔ of the way full and bake for 16 to 18 minutes